 Any department or organization on campus that accepts credit cards for payment must properly secure protected credit card information.
 That information includes: full credit card number, card type, expiration date, PIN, and card validation codes and/or any magnetic strip data.

-Credit card information should never be transmitted or received by email, fax or campus mail.
+Credit card information may not be transmitted or received by end-user messaging technologies (such as email, text, or chat), fax or campus mail.
 If you have to take credit card information remotely, it should be done by telephone.

-Credit card information should never be stored electronically (email, scanned copies, spreadsheets, etc.).
+Credit card information may not be stored electronically (email, scanned copies, spreadsheets, etc.).
 Many malicious programs have been expressly written to search for and copy any credit card information stored on a computer.

-Any Department using third-party services and/or cash register systems should not be storing credit card information on University computers.
+Any Department using third-party services and/or cash register systems may not store credit card information on University computers.
 If a Department is using a third-party service for credit card processing, it must request written certification of compliance with PCI-DSS (processors) and/or PA-DSS (applications) from the vendor and submit a copy to the Accounting Office.